openstack-archive/nova-solver-scheduler/README.md

 Solver Scheduler Manager
 ------------

-The Solver Scheduler Manger will allow you to manage the solver scheduler in you openstack installation.
+The Solver Scheduler Manger will allow you to manage the solver scheduler in your openstack installation.

-**Note:**
+* **Note:**
-    This is an alpha version, which was tested on **Ubuntu 12.04** and **OpenStack Havana** only.
+    - This is an **alpha** version, which was tested on **Ubuntu 12.04** and **OpenStack Havana** only.
+    - It is recommended that a backup of the following files be kept before using this manager:
+        /etc/nova/nova.conf
+        nova/scheduler/host_manager.py

 To install the manager, run:
 ```curl https://raw.github.com/CiscoSystems/nova-solver-scheduler/master/install_manager | sudo bash```